A supply list for the 2014-2015 school year is attached below in the subpages section.

 Fast Facts: The 5th grade goal is for students to accurately complete 30 multiplication and division facts in one minute (two tests, each one minute long).
 Having fluency with basic facts is extremely important.
 I'm attaching a good website game for practice.
 Simply click HERE.

-Student Portal: Students regularly check student portal each Tuesday during computers and are aware of their graded work and/or missing assignments.
+Student Portal: Students should regularly check student portal and be aware of their graded work and/or missing assignments.
 Please, reglarly check parent portal as well.
-I do my best to enter grades within a day or two of the assigned date to keep you as up-to-date as possible.
+I do my best to enter grades within one or two days of the due date to keep you as up-to-date as possible.

 Graded Work: Graded work folders are sent home each Friday.
 Please remove all papers, read your child's reflection, and sign, notifying me that you have seen and discussed the graded work with your child.
 Empty folders should come back to school with your child each Monday.